Zirias/remusock/README.md

 ## remusock

-This package contain a single and simple daemon, `remusockd`, allowing to access a Unix domain socket on a remote machine.
+This package contains a single and simple daemon, `remusockd`, allowing to access a Unix domain socket on a remote machine.

 ```